Teenage Driver Accidents: Statistics

 While the day a teenager receives his or her license is usually one of the most highly anticipated, the journey to safe driving has only begun.
 Unfortunately, many teens do not think of safety first, especially when getting behind the wheel with friends.

 At Phillips Law Group, we understand the frustration that can follow an auto accident, especially when due to a negligent driver.
-If you have been involved with a collision with a teen driver, we may be able to help.
+If you have been involved in a collision with a teen driver, we may be able to help.

 Learn more about your legal options fill out the Free Case Review form to your right to hear from us.